 Visit our Dating resources page to learn about healthy and unhealthy relationships:

 Visit our Counseling and Health Care resource pages for local agencies that can professionally support you through this trauma:

 Visit our Mental Health resources page for information about how to talk to your parents/caregivers if you think you need a therapist, and how to find the right one:

-Visit our Self-injury and Suicide Prevention resource pages if this trauma is leading you to self-injure or consider dying by suicide:
+Visit our Mental Health and Suicide Prevention resource pages if you are self-injuring (Mental Health) or are considering dying by suicide: